nwalakarl/EventsMarketPlace/README.md

 # EventsMarketPlace
-Email campaign C# .Net 6.0 Application app for managing the sale of live tickets.
+Email campaign C# .Net 6.0 Application for managing the sale of live event tickets.

 ---